 Thomson Reuters UltraTax CS is a leading professional tax preparation software that automates your entire business — whether for individual tax preparation or business clients.

-Filled with powerful time-saving tools and features, UltraTax CS gives preparers access to federal, state, and local tax programs including individual, corporate, partnership, estates and trusts, multi-state returns, and many others.
+With powerful time-saving tools and features, UltraTax CS gives preparers access to federal, state, and local tax programs, including individual, corporate, partnership, estates and trusts, multistate returns, and many others.

-UltraTax CS also offers seamless integration with other Thomson Reuters solutions, including CS Professional Suite and Onvio Firm Management, connecting your entire practice and ensuring that you’ll never lose time (or money) doing a task manually.
+UltraTax CS also offers seamless integration with other Thomson Reuters solutions, including CS Professional Suite and Onvio Firm Management, connecting your entire practice and ensuring you’ll never lose time — or money — doing a task manually.

 From cloud computing to advanced data sharing and paperless processing, UltraTax CS meets all your tax workflow needs with a customizable, end-to-end solution.